cotton123236/zoomist/README.md

   disableDraggingClass: '.zoomist-not-draggable',
   // elements matched this class will not be zoomed by mouse wheel.
   disableWheelingClass: '.zoomist-not-wheelable',
+  // if set to true, enable to smooth drag
+  smooth: false
   // zoomist slider module
   slider: {
     // the css selector string or a element of the slider